-True false, multiple choice, multiple answer, short answer questions - 60 minutes
+Quiz 2: True false, multiple choice, multiple answer - 30 minutes

-The quiz is open book.
+The quizzes are open resource.
 Students can refer to notes or course material while taking the quiz.
-Students must complete exam by the close date/time of exam.
-No exceptions.
+Students must complete quiz by the close date/time of quiz.
+No exceptions: Students are given multiple days on which they can take the quiz.

-Unit I Quiz - worth 50 points
+Unit I Quiz - worth 55 points